Arrangement in Black and Gray

 Lowell’s Greek Acre,

-a city crammed with forty-thousand Greeks:
+a city crammed with thousands of Greeks:

 the famous Anna Whistler—also in mourning weeds—